 What is Being Done?

-From the employers’ side, many shared their limited notion of homelessness based on stereotypes of the homeless population.
-Some indicated their lack of knowledge and experience working with people who are homeless, and felt ill-equipped to address the needs of their homeless employees.
+From the employers’ side, many shared their limited notion of homelessness based on stereotypes.
+Some indicated their lack of knowledge and experience working with those experiencing homelessness, and felt ill-equipped to address the needs of their employees experiencing homelessness.
 As a result, employment was terminated despite their best of intentions.

 Another successful program is HireUp, a community of youth-serving organizations and employers from across Canada helping youth gain meaningful employment while raising awareness about youth homelessness.
 Participants are provided with holistic supports, accommodation, case management and on-the-job training by both employer and youth agency to improve their chances of success.
 Employers receive supports to increase their benefits from their involvement with HireUp while gaining recognition in the media and other communication channels that increase their brand’s reputation.